 Birds sold in pet shops are destined for lives of loneliness.
 Futures devoid of soaring across skies, flitting between trees and flocking together.
 Sadly, most domesticated birds don’t hold their owners’ interest and too often, they end up caged and condemned to solitary confinement.

 With all due respect to Mr. Hitchcock, birds are not a threat.
 In fact, they need our help.
 This day was established to appreciate the beauty of our feathered friends and to increase awareness and conservation efforts to protect them.

 Awareness begins at home.
 If you own a pet bird, use this day to make its life a happier one.
 Construct an escape-free aviary room where it can stretch its wings and fly or commit to spending more time with your bird by moving its cage to rooms you most frequent.

-Welcome birds by placing birdhouses or feeders within view of windows to note which species come to dine.
+Welcome birds by placing feeders within view of windows to note which species come to dine.
 When outside, look around to observe the birds that make public lands their home.
 Photography enthusiasts can revel in capturing cardinals, blue jays and chickadees enjoying the environment.

 On National Bird Day each of us, from avian experts to the smallest admirers of Big Bird, should commit to making a positive difference in the lives of birds.